Bollywood buffet closed: Switzerland counts the cost of lost Asian tourism | ExBulletin

 Wealthy Switzerland has withstood the economic fallout from the pandemic better than many countries: gross domestic product is expected to increase 3.5% this year according to the Swiss National Bank, after declining only 3% last year.
 But the tourism sector is the exception.

-It accounts for around 3 percent of Swiss GDP and 4.4 percent of jobs, making it one of the country’s most important economic sectors, roughly twice the size of watchmaking.
+It accounts for around 3% of Swiss GDP and 4.4% of jobs, making it one of the country’s most important economic sectors, roughly twice the size of watchmaking.

 This year, Nydegger said, hadn’t been better.
-Elsewhere in Europe, encouraged by high vaccination rates and the EU’s Covid digital pass, visitors returned to beaches and cities on the continent, giving tourism in countries like Italy and Spain a blow whisk much needed.
+Elsewhere in Europe, encouraged by high vaccination rates and the EU’s Covid digital pass, visitors have returned to beaches and towns on the continent, giving tourism in countries like Italy and Spain a blow whisk much needed.

-It was in the summer of 2019 that Asian visits hit their Peak.
+It was in the summer of 2019 that Asian tours reached their peak.
 That year, Chinese visitors collectively spent 1.8 million overnight stays in Switzerland, up almost 400% from the previous decade and more than the number of people coming from France.
 Indians spent 793,000 nights in the country, up from 392,000 in 2010.

-Some Swiss even fretted there were too many Asian tours.
+Some Swiss even worried that there were too many Asiantours.
 In May, just one company, Jeunesse Global, brought in 12,000 people from China as part of an employee incentive program.
 Images in the Swiss press showed huge groups of Chinese holidaymakers walking the cobbled streets of Lucerne and walking on the Titlis Glacier.

 Kessler said Switzerland was ahead of other European countries in recognizing the huge potential market for Asian tourists.
 He started visiting Asia in 1987 and, before the pandemic, traveled to China and India several times a year to meet with travel agencies.

-“For me, globalization only means one thing: participating in growth in Asia,” he said.
+Globalization means only one thing to me: to participate in growth in Asia, he said.

 So it’s a sign of the times that in the nearby town of Engelberg, famous for its old monastery and another Asian favorite, one of the biggest hotel openings this year has shifted more to the local market.

-Almost 90% of people staying at the Kempinski Palace Engelberg, which opened in June, were Swiss.
+Almost 90% of people staying at the Kempinski Palace Engelberg, which opened in June, are Swiss.
 Hotel manager Andreas Magnus expects this high proportion to persist, even as the pandemic abates.

 At Jungfrau, they are counting on it.
 The low attendance in the region over the past six months has led the Jungfraubergbahnen to step up its development plans.
 Now, Top of Europe visitors will begin their ascent from a sprawling terminal with all the ambiance and shopping of a small airport.